The Lone Bellow at the Kessler; the Revivalists at the House of Blues

 The Lone Bellow at the Kessler

 When this New York band played at the daylong Fort Worth Untapped festival at Panther Island Pavilion two years ago, they turned in the kind of set that got people talking.
 Those who hadn’t being paying much attention or were waiting for the headliners snapped to attention.
-The group’s dramatic, rich and layered mix of rock, folk and country influences was enlivened by an energetic performance from front man Zach Williams that prompted our Cary Darling to write, “Blessed with an earthy, strong voice that was persuasive on its own and in three-part harmony with guitarist Brian Elmquist and mandolin player Kanene Pipkin, Williams was magnetic.”
-The Lone Bellow comes back in North Texas for two shows at the Kessler and if they’re anything like they were in 2015, they shouldn’t be missed.
+The group’s dramatic, rich and layered mix of rock, folk and country influences was enlivened by an energetic performance from front man Zach Williams.
+It prompted our Cary Darling to write, “Blessed with an earthy, strong voice that was persuasive on its own and in three-part harmony with guitarist Brian Elmquist and mandolin player Kanene Pipkin, Williams was magnetic.”
+The Lone Bellow comes back to North Texas for two shows at the Kessler next week and if the band is anything like it was in 2015, the concert shouldn’t be missed.

 8 p.m.
 Tuesday and Wednesday.
 The Kessler, 1230 W. Davis St., Dallas. $20.